peteryzhang6/The-Law-of-One/Service/Service to Self.md

 11.31: To serve the self is to serve all.
 The service of the self, when seen in this perspective, requires an ever-expanding use of the energies of others for manipulation to the benefit of the self with distortion towards power.
 - I feel that "power" in our current day society has more of a negative sense of use.
 Thus in equivalent to power is one of light in STO perspective.

+52.5: Could you give me the same information on the negatively oriented social memory complexes as to the ratios, how they use the slingshot or other effect (personality [disciplines])?

+**Ra:** I am Ra.
+The fourth-density negative uses the slingshot gravitic light effect, perhaps 80% of its membership being unable to master the disciplines necessary for alternate methods of travel.
+In fifth-density negative approximately 50% at some point gain the necessary discipline to use thought to accomplish travel.
+As the sixth density approaches, the negative orientation is thrown into confusion and little travel is attempted.
+What travel is done is perhaps 73% of light/thought.
 # Examples of STS

 >11.10: All of the entities (mentioned below) were aware, through memory, of Atlantean understandings having to do with the use of the various centers of mind/body/spirit complex energy influx in attaining the gateway to intelligent infinity.